CharlieIGG/Evaluarium/README.md

 $ docker-compose up
 ```

-That command will lift every service STARTUPAPP needs, such as the `rails server`, `postgres`, and `redis`.
+That command will lift every service EVALUARIUM needs, such as the `rails server`, `postgres`, and `redis`.

 It may take a while before you see anything, you can follow the logs of the containers with: